saba-anjum27/virus-host-prediction-ml/README.md

 2. Install the required dependencies.
 3. Follow the provided Jupyter Notebooks for data processing and model implementation.

-   For more details, please refer to the Jupyter Notebooks and project documentation.
+   For more details, please refer to the Jupyter Notebooks and project report.